frame-lang/frame-docs/getting_started/basics.rst

 The Basics
 ==========

-This section will discuss aspects to the language that are common throughout a system specification.
+This article will discuss aspects to the language that are common throughout a system specification.

 Comments
 --------

-Comments are single line and indicated by three (3) dashes:
+Frame supports single line C style comments:

 .. code-block::

-    --- this is a single line comment
+    // this is a single line comment
-    --- so is this

 Variable and Parameter Declarations